-There's a growing need for automotive service and repair pros!
-If you have a love of cars and a skill with engines, we can provide the advanced training you’ll need to start a career in this field.
-Gwinnett Tech's Automotive programs will train you on the latest vehicles and technology.
-You'll learn service and repair procedures that are popular on today’s automobiles and trucks.
+Gwinnett Tech’s Automotive Technology program provides the advanced training you’ll need to start a career in this field.
+Students will train on the latest vehicles and technology, and you’ll learn service and repair procedures that are popular on today’s automobiles and trucks.

 - Auto Electrical/Electronic Systems Technician, Certificate

-- Automotive Chassis Technician, Certificate
+- Automotive Chassis Technician Specialist, Certificate

 - Automotive Climate Control Technician, Certificate